 Note We strongly recommend to not build sub-dialogs with a depth larger than the above since it quickly can become overwhelming to navigate.
 Instead, we recommend splitting large sub-dialogs into separate bot initiatives and using goto (see the next section on Jumping in narrative) to navigate between them.

-Here is an example where goto is used to jump to a different part of the narrative (talking about the weather) instead of going to the next bot turn in the narrative which would be a trivia game.
+Here is an example where goto is used to jump to a different part of the same narrative (talking about the weather) instead of going to the next bot turn in the narrative which would be a trivia game.

 Conditions are an essential part in making your dialog customized for the user.
 In your narrative, it is common to sometimes skip bot initiatives if some criteria is met.
 One example could be a bot initiative asking a user what color they want for a shirt they are buying.
 You likely only want to ask this question if the user hasn't already said what color he/she prefers, and if he/she actually is interested in buying a shirt.